ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter24.md

 As a reply, Lán WàngJī produced two blue string-like lights and made them fasten themselves on the stool so that one string was on one side of the stool while the other was on the other side.

-Then, the other end of the strings penetrated through the floor and stuck there, firmly holding the stool.
+Then, the other end of the strings penetrated the floor and stuck there, firmly holding the stool.

 “String killing technique!”
 Wèi WúXiàn exclaimed inwardly, “Is it really okay to use that?
-This is definitely not Lán Zhàn’s style.
+This action is definitely not Lán Zhàn’s style.
 It looks like his future self digs a hole, which is waiting for his current self to jump in.”

 Then, using both thumbs, Lán WàngJī vigorously parted Wèi WúXiàn’s small opening, inserted his manhood, and then began to move.

 “Hah...”
 Wèi WúXiàn moaned.
-Although it was a similar position as before, since this time his knees were resting on the stool, it allowed Lán WàngJī to go deeper inside him and hit his P-spot.
+Although it was a similar position as before, this time his knees were resting on the stool, allowing Lán WàngJī to go deeper inside him and hit his P-spot.

 Lán WàngJī also felt an intense sensation as Wèi WúXiàn’s legs were close together, which caused Wèi WúXiàn’s hole to tighten around his manhood and suck him with every move he made.